(Click here for bottom)

 X

-Generic chemical symbol for halogen atom (F, Cl, Br, I, At).
+Generic chemical symbol for a halogen atom (F, Cl, Br, I, At).
 In normal usage, the term halogen is used for the (diatomic) elements and the neutral atoms; the associated anions are called halide ions, and their salts halides.

 Earlier, it was understood more in terms of its etymology (`salt former') and included at least one nonelemental species: cyanogen.
 Nowadays, cyanogen [the dimer (CN)2] is more likely to be called a pseudohalogen, and cyanide (CN-) a pseudohalide ion.
 The terms pseudohalogen and pseudohalide are applied to other carbon nitrogen compounds -- cyanate ion (OCN-), isocyanate ion (NCO-), fulminate ion (ONC-), thiocyanate ion (OCN-), thiocyanogen ((SCN)2), and cyanamide ion (NCN2-).